DavidBK/shampoo/Git.md

 **Write Chapter 9:** - [Learning Topic](#modified-commits)

 1. Create a new branch called `chapter-9` which will point on the `chapter-7`.
-2. Organize your commit (Do you have redundant commits?).
+2. Organize your commit (Do you have redundant commits that need a `squash`?).
 3. Push the branch `chapter-9` to the remote, and make a PR from `chapter-9` to `main`.
 4. Now we will use more robust way to modify commits.
 Let's say we have a huge bug in page-2, and some code to add to page-3.